Major Controversies Surrounding Jennifer Lopez: A Detailed Timeline

 A closer look at the most debated and controversial moments involving Jennifer Lopez.

-On December 27, 1999, Jennifer Lopez, Sean Combs, and Shyne were arrested and charged with criminal possession of a weapon and possession of stolen property after a shooting at a Times Square nightclub.
+On December 27, 1999, Jennifer Lopez, Sean Combs, and Shyne were arrested and charged with criminal possession of a weapon and possession of stolen property following a shooting at a Times Square nightclub.

-In 2003, Jennifer Lopez faced widespread media criticism regarding her relationship with Ben Affleck.
-She also fired her manager and publicist, starred in the film 'Gigli', which was a box office failure, released her second fragrance 'Still Jennifer Lopez', and became the face of Louis Vuitton's advertising campaign.
+In 2003, Jennifer Lopez faced widespread media criticism due to her relationship with Ben Affleck and her depiction as a demanding diva.
+In mid-2003, she fired her personal manager Benny Medina and her publicist.
+She starred in the film 'Gigli', which was a box-office bomb.
+Also, in 2003 she released her second fragrance, 'Still Jennifer Lopez', and became the face of Louis Vuitton's fall advertising campaign.

 Loading Video...

-In 2003, Lawrence Donegan of The Guardian suggested that misogyny and racism were to blame for Jennifer Lopez's position as "the most vilified woman in modern popular culture."
+In 2003, Lawrence Donegan of The Guardian posited that "indefensible" misogyny and racism were to blame for Jennifer Lopez's position as "the most vilified woman in modern popular culture".

-At the 2011 American Music Awards, Jennifer Lopez's performance, particularly her nude bodysuit, was criticized by Robin Givhan of The Daily Beast as "banal exhibitionism" that "cried out for attention in all the wrong ways."
+At the 2011 American Music Awards, Jennifer Lopez's performance, where she wore a nude bodysuit, was criticized by Robin Givhan of The Daily Beast for being attention-seeking and "banal exhibitionism."

 May 2013: Controversy on Britain's Got Talent

-In May 2013, Jennifer Lopez's performance on the finale of the television series Britain's Got Talent was considered inappropriate for family television, leading to viewer complaints to Ofcom.
+In May 2013, Jennifer Lopez's performance on the finale of Britain's Got Talent was deemed inappropriate for family-friendly television, leading to viewer complaints to Ofcom.

 Loading Video...

-Following her performance at the Mawazine musical festival in 2015, Jennifer Lopez faced criticism from Moroccan Prime Minister Abdelilah Benkirane, who deemed it "indecent" and "disgraceful," while an education group claimed it "disturbed public order and tarnished women's honor and respect."
+Following her controversial performance at the Mawazine musical festival in 2015, Jennifer Lopez faced criticism from Moroccan Prime Minister Abdelilah Benkirane, who called it "indecent" and "disgraceful".
+An education group claimed that she "disturbed public order and tarnished women's honor and respect".